allen-ziegenfus/liferaycloud-gcs-gogo/README.md

 Deploying:

 Download the built jar file (e.g. <a href="https://github.com/allen-ziegenfus/liferaycloud-gcs-gogo/actions/runs/14528082627/artifacts/2967840714">workflow artifact</a>) and deploy to the /opt/liferay/deploy directory.
-After it deploys and resolves there should be new gogo shell commands available:
+After it deploys and resolves there should be new gogo shell commands available.

 There are two commands: